Rock-n-rol-23/Telegram-summarizer/replit.md

 # Telegram Text Summarization Bot

 ## Overview
 This project is a Telegram bot that provides intelligent text summarization services using AI.
-It leverages the Groq API with Llama 3.1 70B as the primary summarization engine, with a Hugging Face Transformers fallback for reliability.
-The bot supports both Russian and English languages and offers summarization for text, web pages, various document types (DOC, DOCX, PDF, TXT), and YouTube videos.
-The project's vision is to offer a robust, always-on summarization tool accessible directly through Telegram.
+It leverages the Groq API with Llama 3.3 70B as the primary summarization engine, with audio transcription via Groq Whisper large v3.
+The bot supports both Russian and English languages and offers comprehensive summarization for text, web pages, various document types (DOC, DOCX, PDF, TXT), YouTube videos, and audio/voice messages.
+The project's vision is to offer a robust, always-on summarization tool accessible directly through Telegram with special emphasis on audio processing capabilities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.